MSP-LTER/IM_Handbook/README.md

 A description about how to set up the [MSP RStudio server](https://msplterstudio.org) is documented as a DataBits article.

 The server is paused during less busy times to save money.

+Eric Straavaldsen (straa007@umn.edu) with the UMN Cloud Services team can be contacted for ongoing support around AWS services at the University of Minnesota.

 <a id="r-shiny"></a>